akoltun/form_obj/README.md

 | `form.year` | `model.year` |
 | `form.engine_power` | - |

-##### 4.2.1.
+#### 4.3.
 Map Nested Form Object Attribute to Parent Level Model Attribute

-TODO: replace `model_attribute` by `model`
-Use `model_attribute: false` for nested form object in order to map its attributes to the parent level of the model.
+Use `model_nesting: false` for nested form object in order to map its attributes to the parent level of the model.

 ```ruby
 class NestedForm < FormObj::Form